-How to shoot those shots beautiful landscapes you see in magazines
+How to shoot those beautiful landscapes you see in magazines

 First, a word about control modes (Aperture/Shutter Priority, Portrait, Sport, etc.).
 If you don’t have the camera on manual or if your camera doesn’t have a manual setting, some or all of the settings discussed below are controlled by the camera.

-When using these modes, all of the things I discuss in this article will still be helpful, as you will know which modes and settings to use to help the camera make the right decision.
-While these concepts are most useful when shooting with cameras with the highest level of control, such as (D)SLRs, they will also improve your result with point-and-shoot or even phone cameras.
+When using these modes, all of the things I discuss in this article will still be helpful.
+Because you will then know which modes and settings to use to help the camera make the right decision.
+While these concepts are most useful when shooting with cameras with the highest level of control, such as DSLRs, they will also improve your result with point-and-shoot or even phone cameras.

 All three of these affect the amount of light entering the camera, but also have other effects.
 A camera's modes simply decide how these basic settings will be controlled.

-While I will briefly mention what these settings physically do, I’m going to focus more on why you might choose to set them a particular way and what effect that can have.
+I will briefly mention what these settings physically do.
+I'll focus more on why you might choose to set them a particular way and what effect that can have.

 In darker conditions, you will frequently need to choose in which area you can sacrifice in order to get an adequate exposure.